MelanieLinares/portfolio-new/site/content/post/building-a-better-internal-starbucks-portal-to-improve-resource-management.md

           The UX team first met with shareholders to create the initial version of the UI.
 I met with the UX team after this session and we worked together to harmonize the feedback, along with information I gathered from the API team.
 There were several problems to be solved, not merely a UI to create.

-          ### How might we avoid errors when users change how revenue is divided and utilized?
+          ### How might we improve how the data, including errors, are managed?

-          Existing APIs for each portfolio were causing issues due to calculations occurring after form submission and only within a current portfolio set.
-If revenue allotment totals for portfolios A, B, and C combined were below 100%, users could make changes.
-Currently there was no user feedback for this issue prior to submission and an unclear error after submission.
+          Existing APIs for each data set were causing issues.
+Currently there was no user feedback for issues prior to submission and an unclear error after submission.
-          ![test](img/error-data.jpg)

-          The UI was not properly informing users when a portfolio would cause resources to exceed 100%.
 The big question was how should errors be handled within the UI and within the API?
 Could and should error states be avoided?

+          ![test](img/error-data.jpg)

       - type: introw
         blurbsw:
           - textw: >-